 We are a clinical stage biotherapeutics company, and we have not yet generated any revenues from product sales.
-We have incurred net losses in each year since our inception in 2005, including net losses of \$13.4 million and \$16.1 million for the three months ended March 31, 2017 and 2016, respectively.
-As of March 31, 2017, we had an accumulated deficit of \$229.4 million.
+We have incurred net losses in each year since our inception in 2005, including net losses of \$36.7 million and \$45.3 million for the nine months ended September 30, 2017 and 2016, respectively.
+As of September 30, 2017, we had an accumulated deficit of \$252.7 million.

 We have devoted most of our financial resources to research and development, including our clinical and preclinical development activities.
-To date, we have financed our operations primarily through the sale of equity securities and convertible debt and through commercial bank debt.
+To date, we have financed our operations primarily through the sale of equity securities and convertible debt and through venture debt.
 The amount of our future net losses will depend, in part, on the rate of our future expenditures and our ability to obtain funding through equity or debt financings, grant funding or strategic collaborations.
 We have not commenced pivotal clinical trials for any product candidate and it will be several years, if ever, before we have a product candidate ready for commercialization.
-Even if we obtain regulatory approval to market a product candidate, our future revenues will depend upon the size of any markets in which our product candidates have received approval, and our ability to achieve sufficient market acceptance, reimbursement from third-party payors and adequate market share for our product candidates may ultimately receive regulatory approval are very small, we may never become profitable despite obtaining such market share and acceptance of our products.
+Even if we obtain regulatory approval to market a product candidate, our future revenues will depend upon the size of any markets in which our product candidates have received approval, and our ability to achieve sufficient market acceptance, reimbursement from third-party payors and adequate market share for our product candidates, because the potential markets in which certain of our product candidates may ultimately receive regulatory approval are very small, we may never become profitable despite obtaining such market share and acceptance of such products.

-We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future.
-We anticipate that our expenses will increase substantially if and as we:
+We expect to continue to incur significant expenses and operating losses for the foreseeable future.
+We anticipate that our expenses will fluctuate in connection with our ongoing activities as we:

-- continue our research and preclinical and clinical development of Resolaris, Stalaris or any other product candidates that we may develop; - initiate and conduct any additional preclinical studies, clinical trials or other studies for Resolaris, Stalaris and any other product candidates that we may develop; - further develop the manufacturing process for our product candidates; - change or add additional manufacturers, including manufacturers of quantities of drug substance suitable for pivotal clinical trials and commercialization; - seek regulatory approvals for our product candidates that successfully complete clinical trials; - establish a sales, marketing and distribution infrastructure to commercialize any products for which we may obtain marketing approval; - seek to identify and validate additional product candidates; - make milestone or other payments under our in-license agreements; - maintain, protect and expand our portfolio of owned and in-licensed intellectual property; - acquire or in-license other product candidates and technologies; - attract and retain skilled personnel; - create additional infrastructure to support our operations as a public company and our product development and planned future commercialization efforts; and - experience any delays or encounter challenges with any of the above.
+- continue our research and preclinical and clinical development of Resolaris, iMod.Fc or any other product candidates that we may develop, including potential product candidates from our ORCA program; - initiate and conduct any additional preclinical studies, clinical trials or other studies for Resolaris, iMod.Fc and any other product candidates that we may develop, including potential product candidates from our ORCA program; - further develop the manufacturing process for our product candidates; - change or add additional manufacturers, including manufacturers of quantities of drug substance suitable for pivotal clinical trials and commercialization; - seek regulatory approvals for our product candidates that successfully complete clinical trials; - establish a sales, marketing and distribution infrastructure to commercialize any products for which we may obtain marketing approval; - seek to identify and validate additional product candidates, including potential product candidates from our ORCA program; - make milestone or other payments under our in-license agreements; - maintain, protect and expand our portfolio of owned and in-licensed intellectual property; - acquire or in-license other product candidates and technologies; - attract and retain skilled personnel; - create additional infrastructure to support our operations as a public company and our product development and planned future commercialization efforts; and - experience any delays or encounter challenges with any of the above.